 The second basic principle is pelvic placement.
 Throughout a Pilates class the instructor will cue participants to use a neutral position or imprinted position of the pelvis and lower back.
 Imprint refers to tilting the pelvis towards the rib cage by engaging the abdominals.
 Neutral position refers to the body’s natural resting position of the pelvis and lower back.
 When the abdominals are engaged this is the most stable and optimal position for the spine and pelvis during most daily movements.
 All of our certified Pilates teachers at TC Fit agree that this principle is best learned at an in-person Mat class.
 Feeling or finding imprint versus a neutral position is central to getting the most out of any Mat Pilates class.

-The third basic principle covered in the first week of March Mat-Ness is rib cage placement.
+The third basic principle is rib cage placement.
 It’s helpful to have a bit of background in anatomy to understand the reasoning behind most, if not all, of the basic principles and rib cage placement is no exception.
 The abdominal wall attaches to the bottom of the rib cage and the rib cage attaches to the middle twelve vertebrae of the spine.
 Due to this set-up the abdominal muscles must be recruited to maintain rib cage placement and thus mid-back alignment during movement.

 The fourth basic principle of Mat Pilates is shoulder blade movement and stabilization.
 The shoulder blades glide around on the back of the rib cage and their lack of bony attachment to the skeleton means they need muscular control for optimal stability and movement.
 Proper movement and positioning of the shoulder blades during Pilates lends to better posture and shoulder health off the mat.